 I’ve been growing some healing plants in my garden, and I can even recite what most of them are used for, but I’ve never taken the time to stop and learn how to use them.

 Now that I’ve read DIY Natural Remedies, I am looking forward to planting many more healing herbs and flowers.
 I’ll dry them in my Excalibur Dehydrator and use them in recipes for everything from headache balm, cough syrup, and insect repellant.
 DIY Natural Remedies contains recipes for all of these and much more.

 To get me started, Nina sent me a tin of Herbal Healing Balm that she had made.
 This is just what I need.
 I’m always getting scratches, bruises and sore muscles from working in the garden.

 DIY Herbal Healing Balm

-- 1 Tbsp plantain – anti-inflammatory
+- 1 tablespoon plantain (anti-inflammatory)

-- 2 Tbsp beeswax
+- 2 tablespoons beeswax

 - 20 drops orange essential oil